 The violations listed below represent the most common violations and do not cover all possible violations for which the Campus Police Department may issue citations.

-• Parking any trailers (other than boat trailers, parked in the authorized area at the Teichman Road campus, registered in accordance with these regulations) without special permission of the Chief of the TAMUG Police Department.
-Trailer permits will not be issued for the 2009-2010 academic year.
+- Parking any trailers (other than boat trailers, parked in the authorized area at the Teichman Road campus, registered in accordance with these regulations) without special permission of the Chief of the TAMUG Police Department.

-• Parking boats and boat trailers anywhere on campus.
-Boat and trailer permits will not be issues for the 2009-2010 academic year.
+- Parking boats and boat trailers anywhere on campus.

 a.
 Should a vehicle become so inoperable that it cannot be moved to a designated parking area, it is the responsibility of the owner or operator to notify the University Police Department as soon as possible.
 Under no circumstances may a disabled vehicle be left in any manner or location that constitutes a traffic or safety hazard.